 Applications must include a DUNS number and an Employer Identification Number.
+The DUNS number does not replace an Employer Identification Number.
+DUNS numbers may be obtained at no cost by calling the DUNS number request line at (866) 705-5711 or by applying online: DUNS Request Service.
 CNCS recommends registering at least 30 days before the application due date.

 Applicants are strongly encouraged to submit a Notification of Intent to Apply for this competition.
-Notifications of Intent to Apply should be submitted by Wednesday, December 13, 2017.
+Notifications of Intent to Apply should be filed by Wednesday, December 12, 2018.

 Single-State applicants should provide this information directly to the State or Territory Commission (Commission) in the state in which the applicant intends to operate the program, not to CNCS.
 The Commissions’ deadlines are earlier than this deadline.
 See Types of Applicants section for definitions of National Direct and Single-State applicants.